nelson123-lab/My_vision_learnings/Loss Functions/Focal Loss.md

 - This is a loss function used for imbalanced classification problems.
 It gives more weight to hard-to-classify examples, which can improve the model's performance on the minority class.
 - It is used to address the problem of class imbalance by assigning higher weights to misclassified examples that are hard to classify.
+- In computer vision, focal loss is often used in tasks such as object detection and image classification, where the dataset may have a large number of examples from   one class and a small number of examples from another class.
+Focal loss is used to calculate the loss during training of deep learning models that are used for       these tasks.
+- Focal loss is particularly useful in cases where the dataset has a large number of easy examples and a small number of hard examples.
+By assigning higher weights     to the hard examples, focal loss helps the model to focus on learning from the difficult examples and improve its performance on the minority class.
+- Overall, focal loss is a versatile loss function that is widely used in computer vision tasks that involve imbalanced datasets, particularly in cases where the       dataset has a large number of easy examples and a small number of hard examples.